Towards Understanding Asynchronous Advantage Actor-critic: Convergence and Linear Speedup: Numerical Experiments

+\textbf{Synthetic environment.} We first test the speedup property of A3C in a synthetic environment with $|\mathcal{S}|=100$, $|\mathcal{A}|=5$ and state feature with dimension $10$.
+The reward and transition matrix of the MDP are randomly generated in the same way as that in section \ref{section:separatemarkovchain}.
+We evaluate the convergence of actor in terms of the average reward and the critic in terms of the gap $\|\omega_k - \omega_{\theta_k}^*\|_2$.

-Figures \ref{fig1} and \ref{fig2} show the training time and sample complexity of running A3C-TD(0) with i.i.d. sampling and Markovian sampling respectively.
+Figures \ref{fig1} and \ref{fig2} show the training time and sample complexity of running A3C with i.i.d. sampling and Markovian sampling respectively.
 The speedup plot is measured by the number of samples needed to achieve a target running average reward under different number of workers.
 All the results are average over 10 Monte-Carlo runs.
-Figure \ref{fig1} shows that the sample complexity of A3C-TD(0) stays about the same with different number of workers under i.i.d. sampling.
-Also, it can be observed from the speedup plot of Figure \ref{fig1} that the A3C-TD(0) achieves roughly linear speedup with i.i.d. sampling, which is consistent with Corollary \ref{corollary:linear-speedup}.
-The speedup of A3C-TD(0) with Markovian sampling shown in Figure \ref{fig2} is roughly linear when number of workers is small.
+Figure \ref{fig1} shows that the sample complexity of A3C stays the same with different number of workers under i.i.d. sampling.
+Also, it can be observed from the speedup plot of Figure \ref{fig1} that the A3C achieves roughly linear speedup, which is consistent with Corollary \ref{corollary:linear-speedup}.
+The speedup of A3C with Markovian sampling shown in Figure \ref{fig2} is roughly linear when number of workers is small.